jwcn97/Parkinson-Disease-Repository/Testground/Test 9 - Ka Shing_Web Mockup/README.md

 1. On the webpage hosting the GUI, the researcher logs in with their credentials.
 1. The researcher uploads a pair of CSV files collected from the Metabase application on iOS/Android.
 1. The GUI sends the CSV files to the server, which returns a dataframe of statistics.
     1. The server runs a series of functions (as determined by the developers) on the given CSV files.
     1. Each function results in a single, or a group of, statistics.
 Each statistic will be added to a row in a dataframe.
     1. This dataframe is sent back to the GUI.
     1. At the same time, the CSV files are saved in a cloud folder online.
     1. \[Optional]: The statistic dataframe can be saved in a cloud folder online.
-This is optional as the addition or removal of statistics in the future may likely necessitate re-running the series of functions (rather than just the set of additional functions) to ensure all statistics are consistent across CSV files.
+This is optional as the addition or removal of statistics in the future may likely necessitate re-running the series of functions (rather than just the set of additional functions) to ensure all statistics are consistent across CSV files. x
 1. The researcher can view the statistics in the GUI.

 ## To-Do